Let us help design your kitchen!

 Is your outdoor kitchen island framed out of anything flammable?
 If you the answer is yes then you will need an insulated grill jacket.
 If you’re still unsure if you need one or not, feel free to give us a call or shoot us an online chat.

 When choosing your outdoor kitchen components make sure that you look for 304-grade stainless steel and UL-rated outdoor refrigeration appliances.
 This will ensure that your products were built to last in an outdoor environment.
 Some of the cheaper outdoor refrigerators made by outdoor brands are not, in fact, UL approved which is something to consider when buying.

 6. Appliance Placement

 Appliance placement is a very important aspect of designing an outdoor kitchen.
 Mainly, you want to separate your gas appliances (anything that will put off heat) from your refrigeration appliances.
-Having your grill too close to an outdoor refrigerator is just asking for problems.
+Having your grill too close to an outdoor refrigerator is just asking for problem.

 It can be overwhelming when trying to choose from outdoor kitchen brands for your project.
 When choosing a brand here are a few points to consider:

 - What country are the products manufactured in?

 - How solid of a warranty do the products have?